nhubaotruong/league-of-legends-linux-garena-script/README.md

 ## The Garena Client is almost exclusively intended for Asia (Includes south, south-east, east, etc).
 If you do not belong to the aforementioned regions (Like NA, EU, etc.), Please use the Riot Client instead (What Lutris ships by default)
 ---
 ## This is the way I personally use to start LOL on Linux, through Lutris.
 The code for starting game without Lutris is still in the script though.
 ---
+## I know that the Lutris Garena works ootb right now, but it has problem for me, namely the client does not show after a game, so I still keep this around
+---
 ## Wine Dependency (Maybe redundant, but just to be sure nothing goes wrong)
 **Source:** [https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)